I Can Get It for You Wholesale: Productions

 The 1951 film with the same title is based very loosely on the original novel.

 The musical premiered on Broadway at the Shubert Theatre on March 22, 1962.
 Directed by Arthur Laurents and choreographed by Herbert Ross, it starred Elliott Gould as Harry Bogen.
 In addition to Streisand in the small role of Bogen's secretary, Miss Marmelstein, the supporting cast included Lillian Roth as Mrs. Bogen and Marilyn Cooper as Ruthie Rivkin, with Harold Lang, Bambi Linn, Ken LeRoy, and Sheree North.
 On October 1, it transferred to The Broadway Theatre, where it closed on December 9 after a total run of two previews and 300 performances.
 Gould and Streisand later married.

 In 1991, the American Jewish Theatre staged a revival directed and choreographed by Richard Sabellico.
 The production starred Evan Pappas as Bogen, Carolee Carmello as Ruthie, Jim Brachitta as Teddy, and Vicki Lewis as Miss Marmelstein.
 It was nominated for the Outer Critics Circle Award as Best Revival, and Best Actor in a Musical for Pappas.

 In 2002, Arcola Theatre in London, a former clothes factory, produced the show for its second anniversary.
 The director was Mehmet Ergen with co-director William Galinsky.

+In 2023, the Classic Stage Company staged a revival starring Santino Fontana, Judy Kuhn and Julia Lester.